 - What does the physical layout of office spaces add to the argument?
 How might it reinforce points already made?

-Life in Code: A Personal History of Technology (2017)
+Life in Code: A Personal History of Technology (September 23, 2021)

-By Ellen Ullman
+by Ellen Ullman

 - How does our work with machines affect the machine versus human distinction?
 Does working with machines allow us to better understand humans?